Shiro69420/DeployArchRiceCyberpunk/README.md

 # DeployArchRiceCyberpunk
 # Future Project
 Work in progress.
-It will deploy some utils + a rice on ARCH I plan to give support to more distros eventually.
+The configs work for every distro, but do not use the install script on something besides arch.